 - Visit to a Nubian Village near Aswan and dinner with a local family

-- Flights and visit to Abu Simbel temples (this was a major highlight for me!)
+- A visit to the Abu Simbel temples (this was a major highlight for me!)

 - A 3-night cruise on the Nile, including a stop at Kom Ombo Temple